Erlangen Program at Large-1: Geometry of Invariants: Elliptic, Parabolic and Hyperbolic Homogeneous Spaces

-Our f\/irst observation is that the subgroups \(A\) and \(N\) obviously preserve all circles, parabolas, hyperbolas and straight lines in all \(\Cliff{\sigma}\).
-Thus we use subgroups \(A\) and \(N\) to f\/it a~given cycle exactly on a particular orbit of subgroup \(K\) shown on Fig.~\ref{fig:k-subgroup} of the corresponding type.
+Our first observation is that the subgroups \(A\) and \(N\) obviously preserve all circles, parabolas, hyperbolas and straight lines in all \(\Cliff{\sigma}\).
+Thus we use subgroups \(A\) and \(N\) to fit a given cycle exactly on a particular orbit of subgroup \(K\) shown on Fig.~\ref{fig:k-subgroup} of the corresponding type.